BestTimesToVisit.com Logo

 safety

 Be aware of ocean conditions and heed warning signs.
-Rip currents are a real danger, and some beaches have strong undertows.
-Always check the surf report and swim at beaches with lifeguards if you're not an experienced swimmer.
+Rip currents can be dangerous, and some beaches have strong undertows.
+Never turn your back on the ocean, and if you're unsure, ask a lifeguard or local about the safest spots to swim.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.